macbookandrew/cf7-woocommerce-memberships/readme.txt

 Adds Contact Form 7 entries as new users (if necessary) and grants them the specified WooCommerce Membership plan.

+Includes support for creating memberships in any available mode: active, pause, complimentary, etc.

 == Installation ==

 1. Upload this plugin to the `/wp-content/plugins/` directory.